acwwat/yuicompressor-ant/README.md

 Requirements
 ------------

-YUICompressorAntTask works with the following:
+yuicompressor-ant works with the following:

 * J2SE 5.0 or later
 * Apache Ant 1.7.0 or later: <http://ant.apache.org/>